rubocop/ruby-style-guide/README.md

       def some_method
       end

-      # protected and private methods are grouped near the end
+      # private methods are grouped near the end
-      protected

-      def some_protected_method
-      end

       private

       def some_private_method